 Yogurt with live active cultures and kid-friendly fermented foods like kefir, pickles, buttermilk, cheese, and sauerkraut are all examples of foods that contain probiotics.

-Your child can take a supplemental form of probiotic to increase the probiotic load they get each day.
+Your child can take dietary supplements of probiotics to increase the probiotic load they get each day.

 Kids’ probiotics come in a variety of forms: chewable, liquid, probiotic gummies, or powders.

 Some brands have both probiotics and fiber.